Starry rockfish: Distribution and habitat

-Biology
+Biology and ecology

-Starry rockfish are viviparous and the larvae and juveniles are pelagic.
+Starry rockfish are viviparous, and the larvae and juveniles are pelagic.
 The adults are sedentary and remain in the same area of seabed all their lives.
 They are predators which prey on fish, krill, octopus, and other marine invertebrates.
 Females can produce as many as 225,000 eggs in a year.
 This species may live for up to 32 years.
 These fishes are preyed on by other fishes, seabirds and marine mammals.

 Fisheries

 Starry rockfish are not considered to be a target for recreational or commercial fisheries because of their small size, although they are frequently caught as bycatch in fisheries targeting other species.